entu/webapp/docs/api/quickstart.md

 }
 ```

 The JWT token is valid for 48 hours.
 Use it in all subsequent requests.
+For OAuth and Passkey flows, see [Authentication](./authentication.md).

 ::: tip
 Cache the JWT and reuse it across requests.
-Exchanging the API key on every call is wasteful — only refresh when the token expires.
+Only refresh when the token expires.
 :::

-## 3. Create an Entity
+## 2. Create an Entity

 The `_type` property is mandatory — it references the entity type that determines what kind of entity you're creating.